jasonwubz/php-terminal-chatroom/README.md

 PHP is a web-based language and the use of the language for concurrent connection handling is not efficient.
 Nevertheless, I want to see how far I can stretch the current features.
 With that said, I do not recommend you to use this for any production setting.

+## Disclaimer
+This is only a test project.
 ## Prerequisites

 You will need at least PHP 7.1.0.
 No web server is needed.
 Your PHP must be compliled with socket support.